emaphp/backbone.prism/README.md

 ###Store

 <br/>
 According to the designers of Flux, a Store *"contains the application state and logic"*.
-The *Prism.Store* class extends *Backbone.Collection* and adds the ability to register its methods into a dispatcher.
+The *Prism.Store* class extends *Backbone.Collection* and adds the ability to register a set of methods into a dispatcher.

 <br/>
 ```javascript